core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

   cannot be cached without corresponding request having been send over the wire.
 - If use case exists: extend OBSERVE with option that contains "promised" request (see {{?RFC7540}}, section 8.2)?
-- Other caveat: clients can't cache, only proxys
+- Other caveat: clients can't cache, only proxys so value needs to be evaluated

 OSCORE
 ------